use-go/go-plugins/micro/allow/README.md

-# Access Plugin
+# Allow Plugin

-The access plugin is a plugin for micro which accesss the services that can be used via the /rpc HTTP endpoint.
+The allow plugin is a plugin for micro which allows the services that can be used via the /rpc HTTP endpoint.

 ## Usage